SidarshaM/PYTHON/README.md

 Python
 Python is a programming language widely used by Data Scientists.
 Python has in-built mathematical libraries and functions, making it easier to calculate mathematical problems and to perform data analysis.

 Python Libraries
 Pandas - This library is used for structured data operations, like import CSV files, create dataframes, and data preparation Numpy - This is a mathematical library.
 Has a powerful N-dimensional array object, linear algebra, Fourier transform, etc.
 Matplotlib - This library is used for visualization of data.
-SciPy - This library has linear algebra modules

 Data Analysis with Python
 Data Analysis is the technique of collecting, transforming, and organizing data to make future predictions and informed data-driven decisions.
 It also helps to find possible solutions for a business problem.
 There are six steps for Data Analysis.
 They are:
 •	Ask or Specify Data Requirements